Consteel/manual/versioned_docs/version-17/manual/1_0_general-description/1_2_the-main-window.md

 <!-- wp:paragraph -->

 The menu is divided into two categories, distinguished by the longitudinal bar as shown in the picture.
-Information regarding the first part can be found below at **Consteel16.**
+Information regarding the first part can be found below.

 <!-- /wp:paragraph -->